-Elbic Series: Microbial Wastewater Treatment Solutions for Food Industry
+Elbic Series: Microbial Wastewater

 In 1996, Hazard Analysis and Critical Control Points (HACCP) system was introduced in Japan.
 In this system, each step of food production process is scientifically analyzed for possible hazards to ensure product safety.
 This system, however, has increased the amount of detergents and pesticides used during food processing.
 The excessive amount of chemicals in wastewater resulted in weakening and killing of microbes, which decompose organic matters into carbon dioxide, water, and ammonia in the following activated sludge process.
 To address this issue, HINODE SANGYO Co., Ltd. has developed multiple solutions that enhance growth and use of microbes.